Aniket-Kumare/Second-Demo/README.md

 # Second-Demo
-This is my second Git Repository
+This is my second Git Repository.
 Author - Aniket Kumare